OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. Within the `insertTextBeforeRange()` function, replace `TODO1` with the following code.
 Note:

    - The function is intended to add a range whose text is "Office 2019, " before the range with text "Microsoft 365".
-It makes a simplifying assumption that the string is present and the user has selected it.
+It makes an assumption that the string is present and the user has selected it.

    - The first parameter of the `Range.insertText` method is the string to add.